ShindoSensei/relacjs/README.md

 # Simple Chat App

-A starter kit for building a socket.io based chat app with your frontend framwork of choice.
+A simple chat app written in Node.js using express framework.

+## Built with
+* Socket.io
+* React.js
+* Webpack

-Comes with an example client written in jQuery.
+*Comes with an e.g. client written in jQuery(Some parts tweaked from this original version)*